 Iceline Trail, Yoho National Park

-As always in the Canadian Rockies, you are in bear habitat.
-You should always carry a bear spray (can be purchased at Visitor’s Centre or outdoor stores), know when and how to use it and make noise while hiking and running (so you don’ surprise any bears)!
+As always, you are in a bear habitat in the Canadian Rockies.
+You should always carry a bear spray (can be purchased at Visitor’s Centre or outdoor stores), know when and how to use it and make noise while hiking and running (so you don’t surprise any bears)!
 Carefully read these instructions on how to behave around them.

 About Maya Steiningerova